Google Fit: The new update on the tour

 Design and construction

-In short: there is pretty much nothing left of the look and structure of the older versions of Google Fit.
+In short: There is almost nothing left of the look and structure of the older versions of Google Fit.
 Material Design 2 has now been implemented everywhere.
-For all texts in the app, the font *Product Sans* used by Google itself, all backgrounds are now white.
-It is also noticeable that the plus icon on the bottom right now has the colors of the Google logo.
-Such an icon can also be found in the Web versions of Gmail and Google Drive.
+For all texts in the app, the font *Product Sans* from Google itself has been used, all backgrounds are now white.
+It is also noticeable that the plus icon in the bottom right now has the colors of the Google logo.
+An icon like this can also be found in the Web versions of Gmail and Google Drive.

 From now on, all of Fit's content can be found behind the three tabs at the bottom of the screen.
 On the start page, the first tab, the top of the page in the form of colored rings shows how many minutes of activity and cardio points you have already achieved - more on this below.
 You can also see the steps taken, the pulse, which is over a Wearable with Wear OS can be recorded, and its own weight, which can be updated regularly using the plus icon.